James Miller – Economics & The Technological Singularity

 Foxbots Will Replace Human Workers In China’s Factories

-The Space Debris Story 2013
+The U.S. Commercial Space Events In 2013